BIT-EJ/minicurso-docker/README.md

+# Docker
-# What is a container?
+## What is a container?
-- Is a way to package application with all the necessary dependencies and configurations
+- It a way to package application with all the necessary dependencies and configurations
 - Portable artifact, easily shared and moved around
 - Makes development and deployment more eficient
 ## Where do containers live?